qrmoon/scheme-memoization/README.md

 # scheme-memoization

 Macros for [memoization](https://en.wikipedia.org/wiki/Memoization) implemented in R7RS Scheme.
-I made these to practice Scheme, but you might find them useful if your implementation doesn't provide them.
+I made these to practice Scheme, but you might find them useful if your implementation doesn't an alternative.

 ## Usage